 "Bullying is deliberately and repeatedly hurting people or making them unhappy by what you say or do".
-Through our RE and PSHE programmes, our assemblies and collective worship we encourage the children to live out the Gospel values - to respect and love each other.
+Through our RE and PSHE programmes and our collective worship we encourage the children to live out the Gospel values - to respect and love each other.